 The duties to avoid potential conflicts and to disclose such situations for authorisation by the Board are the personal responsibility of each Director.
 All Directors are required to ensure that they keep these duties under review and to inform the Group Company Secretary of any change in their respective positions.

 The Company’s conflict of interest procedures are reflected in its Articles of Association (‘Articles’).
 In line with the Companies Act 2006, the Articles allow the Directors to authorise conflicts and potential conflicts of interest, where appropriate.
-The decision to authorise a conflict can only be made by non-conflicted Directors.
+The decision to authorise a conflict can only be made by nonconflicted Directors.

 The Board, and its Committees, considers conflicts or potential conflicts at each meeting and, where such instances are identified, takes appropriate action, usually by excluding the conflicted party from any related discussions/decisions.

 The Articles require the Company to indemnify its officers, including officers of wholly-owned subsidiaries, against liabilities arising from the conduct of the Group’s business, to the extent permitted by law.
+The Group carries Directors’ and Officers’ liability insurance.

 BOARD MEETINGS AND ATTENDANCEplus

-The Chair of the Board, Chief Executive Officer and Chief Financial Officer are usually invited to attend Audit and Risk Committee meetings, although the Audit and Risk Committee also meets with the external auditor without any Executive Directors being present.
+Irrespective of their Committee membership, all members of the Board, including the Chair of the Board, Chief Executive and Chief Financial Officer, are invited to attend all Committee meetings, but are never involved in discussions and decisions regarding their own remuneration or appointment/replacement.
+In addition, the Audit and Risk Committee also meets with the external auditors without any Executive Directors being present.

-Board Number of meetings attended Audit and Risk Committee Remuneration Committee Nomination Committee
+Board | Number of meetings attended | Audit and Risk Committee | Remuneration Committee | Nomination Committee | Social Values and ESG Committee | |

-Michael Scott 7/7 - - -
+Michael Scott | 6/6 | - | - | - |

 Board packs are distributed in the week prior to each meeting to provide sufficient time for Directors to review their papers in advance.
 If Directors are unable to attend a Board meeting for any reason, they nonetheless receive the relevant papers and are consulted prior to the meeting and their views are made known to the other Directors.